 The Story behind Body Architecture...

-I opened ATR Internal Performance in July 2019 after returning to Tennessee from Houston (where I lived 25 years prior).
+I opened Body Architecture Fitness in July 2019, after returning to Tennessee from Houston (where I lived 25 years prior).
 I moved to Texas for law school, but after receiving my J.D. decided to take a completely different route.
-I created and operated a fitness studio with multiple locations in Houston for 12 years, but eventually found the need to simplify.
+I created and operated a fitness studio with multiple locations in Houston for 15 years, but eventually found the need to simplify.
 I wanted to focus solely on practicing MAT and offering the type of training I have spent the last 24 + years intensively studying and fortifying.
 Helping people experience pain-free exercise and improving how they function and perform is my true passion.
 I had become a jack of all trades in order to manage multiple studio locations, and knew that moving to a solo practice model would allow me the ability to offer a level of quality most have never experienced before in fitness.